ytans/wdotcrawl/readme.md

 * See all revisions of a page
 * Query page source

-Most interestingly, it allows you to download the whole site as a Git repository, with proper commit dates, author and comments!

 ##### Dependencies

 At least:

 * Python 3
 * python-beautifulsoup4
-* python-gitpython
 * python-requests
-* python-tqdm

 ##### Examples: